w3c/wai-coga/index.md

   **Outline:**

   - Interactive signposting to appropriate resources
-  - Activity of Coga TF
+  - Activity of COGA TF
-  - Where coga resources fit in other W3C WAI activities, esp.
+  - Where COGA resources fit in other W3C WAI activities, esp.
 WCGA & Personalization

   [See page details in plan](./plan#new-pages)